Welcoming students and staff from our worldwide partners

 Do I need a visa?

 If you are of an EU/EEA nationality, you currently do not need a visa to study in the UK.
-However, in the event of Brexit this may change.

 Exchange students coming to University College Birmingham from outside the EU may need a study visa.
 We recommend that you apply for a short-term study visa (formerly known as a student study visa) for six months as this is relatively easy to obtain.
 (Please note: you will be unable to work on this type of visa.)